callumalpass/zk_scripts/README.md

 ### Filename Configuration

 The `filename` section allows you to customize how new note filenames are generated.
-This applies to notes created by the working memory tool, workout logger, and other tools that create new files.
+This applies to notes created by the working memory tool and other tools that create new files.

 The format supports: